Skylar Mays: Personal life

 Mays' best friend and LSU teammate, Wayde Sims, was killed by a gunshot wound to the head and neck on September 28, 2018.
 Mays served as the pallbearer at the funeral.
 He gave an 11-minute speech in Sims's honor at an on-campus vigil outside the Pete Maravich Assembly Center in front of a crowd of hundreds.
-Mays wore customized Nike tennis shoes during the 2019 SEC Tournament in honor of Sims.
+Mays wore customized Nike basketball shoes by artist Michael Anderson during the 2019 SEC Tournament in honor of Sims.